-U.S. Bancorp Reports Unaudited Consolidated Earnings Results for the First Quarter Ended March 31, 2015; Announces Net Charge-Offs for the First Quarter of 2015; Provides Net Charge-Offs Guidance for the Second Quarter of 2015
+U.S. Bancorp Announces Unaudited Consolidated Earnings Results for the Second Quarter and Six Months Ended June 30, 2015; Announces Net Charge-Offs for the Second Quarter Ended June 30, 2015; Provides Net Charge-Offs Guidance for the Third Quarter of 2015

-Given current economic conditions, the company expects the level of net charge-offs to increase modestly in the second quarter of 2015.
+Given current economic conditions, the company expects the level of net charge-offs to remain relatively stable in the third quarter of 2015.

 U.S. Bancorp Presents at 2015 National Association of Water Companies Financial Forum, Jul-15-2015

 Jul 13 15

 U.S. Bancorp Presents at 2015 National Association of Water Companies Financial Forum, Jul-15-2015 .
 Venue: 109 W. 39th Street (6th Ave), New York, NY 10018, United States.
 Speakers: Ryan Hutchins.